Dragodraki/Testdisk_ISO_Standalone/README.md

 b) For CD (DVD/BD): You need a empty writable disc, a data-disc-drive and a tool like "ImgDrive" or "CDBurnerXP" to burn it.

 -> Put the disc/flash in yuur pc, disable secure boot in bios (if enabled) and press boot keyboard key (mostly F11/F12/ESC) to boot it.
 Press ENTER when asked whether you'l like to continue - testdisk is loaded.
-Note: As typical for DOS environment keyboard inputs are supported only (no use of mouse possible).
+Note: As typical for DOS environment, keyboard inputs are supported only (no use of mouse possible).